phetsims/phet-info/doc/new-dev-onboarding.md

 # Onboarding New Software Developers

-This document is intended as a starting point for new developers that are joining the PhET team and play to contribute to the development of simulations.
-It discusses the process through which a new developer can acquire the knowledge and skills needed to do this.
+This document is intended as a starting point for new developers that are joining the PhET team and plan to contribute to the development of simulations.
+The document discusses the process through which a new developer can acquire the knowledge and skills needed to do create and maintain PhET simulations.

 Note that there are other software development roles at PhET, such as writing code for the website, the iOS and Android apps, the desktop app, and the translation utility.
 These will not be covered in this document.

 ## Table of Contents